Lily-white movement: Background

 During the 19th century, a small number of African Americans were elected to the United States Congress; all were members of the Republican Party.
-In the South, the party was a voting coalition of Freedmen (freed slaves), Carpetbaggers (derogatory term used by southern whites for recent arrivals from the north), and Scalawags (derogatory term describing those southern whites who had been loyal to the US during the Civil War).
+In the South, the party was a voting coalition of Freedmen (freed slaves), Carpetbaggers (derogatory term used by Southern Whites for recent arrivals from the North), and Scalawags (derogatory term describing those Southern Whites who had been loyal to the US during the Civil War).
 In the South, the Republican Party gradually came to be known as "the party of the Negro."
 In Texas, Black People comprised 90% of the party members during the 1880s.

-The Democratic Party increasingly came to be seen by many in the white community as the party of respectability.
-The first Ku Klux Klan targeted violence against black Republican leaders and seriously undercut the Union League.
+Growing numbers of Whites came to consider the Democratic Party to be the party of respectability.
+The first Ku Klux Klan targeted violence against Black Republican leaders and seriously undercut the Union League.

 Republican factionalism

 Black Republicans increasingly demanded more and more offices at the expense of the Scalawags.
-The more numerous Black-and-tan element typically won the factional battles; many Scalawags joined the opposing lily-whites or switched to the Democrats.
+The more numerous Black-and-Tan element typically won the factional battles; many Scalawags joined the opposing Lily-Whites or switched to the Democrats.

-Following the death of Texas Republican leader Edmund J. Davis in 1883, black civil rights leader Norris Wright Cuney rose to the Republican chairmanship in Texas, becoming a national committeeman in 1889.
-While black Americans were a minority overall in Texas, Cuney's rise to this position caused a backlash among white conservative Republicans in other areas, leading to the Lily-whites becoming a more organized, nationwide effort.
-Cuney himself coined the term "Lily-White Movement" to describe rapidly intensifying organized efforts by white conservatives to oust black Republicans from positions of party leadership and incite riots to divide the party.
+Following the death of Texas Republican leader Edmund J. Davis in 1883, Black civil rights leader Norris Wright Cuney rose to the Republican chairmanship in Texas, becoming a national committeeman in 1889.
+While Black Americans were a minority overall in Texas, Cuney's rise to this position caused a backlash among White conservative Republicans in other areas, leading to the Lily-Whites becoming a more organized, nationwide effort.
+Cuney himself coined the term "Lily-White Movement" to describe rapidly intensifying organized efforts by White conservatives to oust Black Republicans from positions of party leadership and incite riots to divide the party.
 Some authors contend that the effort was coordinated with Democrats as part of a larger movement toward disenfranchisement of Black people in the South by increasing restrictions in voter registration rules.